gvhconnect/go4wd-init_2/content/_index.md

       We listen to Clients, their competitors, and their customers, and work collaboratively to define significant goals.
     icon: ti-key
-    subheading: We know the power of Competitive Advantage
+    heading: We know the power of Competitive Advantage
     content: >-
       We provide consulting services in strategy, marketing, product development, reporting, helping companies to reach their highest level.
 We